-Petitioner does not explicitly dispute that his conviction was related to the delivery of an item or service under Medicare or a state health care program.
-Petitioner argues that: his criminal acts involved no loss to the Medicare or Medicaid programs; Goodwill's patients did not suffer any harm or receive unnecessary services; and there was no fraudulent billing.
-RFH at 2-3.
+Although Petitioner admits that she violated the Anti-Kickback Statute, she disputes that her conviction was related to the delivery of an item or service under Medicare or a state health care program.
+Petitioner argues that her criminal acts involved no loss to the Medicare or Medicaid programs; patients did not suffer any harm or receive unnecessary services; and there was no fraudulent billing.
+RFH at 2-3; P. Br. at 2-3.

-I conclude that an obvious nexus exists between Petitioner's conviction and the delivery of an item or service under Medicare.
+Petitioner's arguments are without merit.
+As discussed below, I conclude that an obvious nexus exists between Petitioner's conviction and the delivery of an item or service under Medicare.
 Petitioner was convicted of conspiring to offer and pay kickbacks, in violation of 18 U.S.C. § 371.
-Petitioner and others engaged in a criminal conspiracy to induce the referrals of Medicare beneficiaries to his home health care company, Goodwill, through payment of illegal kickbacks, and then billed Medicare for services provided to those Medicare beneficiaries.
+Petitioner and others engaged in a criminal conspiracy to induce the referrals of Medicare beneficiaries to her home health care company, Goodwill, through payment of illegal kickbacks, and then billed Medicare for services provided to those Medicare beneficiaries.
 It is instructive to examine the specific provisions of the Anti-Kickback Statute referred to in Count One to which Petitioner pled guilty to conspiring to violate, which state:

-Whoever knowingly and willfully solicits or receives any remuneration (including any kickback, bribe, or rebate) directly or indirectly, overtly or covertly, in cash or in kind in return for referring an individual to a person for the furnishing or arranging for the furnishing of any item or service for which payment may be made in whole or in part under a Federal health care program . . . shall be guilty of a felony . . .

-Whoever knowingly and willfully offers or pays any remuneration (including any kickback, bribe, or rebate) directly or indirectly, overtly or covertly, in cash or in kind to any person to induce such person-to refer an individual to a person for the furnishing or arranging for the furnishing of any item or service for which payment may be made in whole or in part under a Federal health care program . . . shall be guilty of a felony . . .
+Whoever knowingly and willfully solicits or receives any remuneration (including any kickback, bribe, or rebate) directly or indirectly, overtly or covertly, in cash or in kind-in return for referring an individual to a person for the furnishing or arranging for the furnishing of any item or service for which payment may be made in whole or in part under a Federal health care program . . . shall be guilty of a felony directly or indirectly, overtly or covertly, in cash or in kind to any person to induce such person-to refer an individual to a person for the furnishing or arranging for the furnishing of any item or service for which payment may be made in whole or in part under a Federal health care program . . . shall be guilty of a felony